FFengIll/Machine-Learning-In-Action/README.md

 	* Analyse the dataset, get the support (frequency) of each item in each record (the first data scan)
 	* By the given min support, filter the items
 	* Scan all record and build the FP-Tree (the second data scan).
-		* Fileter and sort the items in record by item support (from large to little) - to avoid divergency (e.g. xyz, zyx may cause trouble without sort)
+		* Fileter and sort the items in record by item support (from large to little) - to avoid divergence (e.g. xyz, zyx may cause trouble without sort)
 		* From the empty tree root node, while scan the record, if the item node exist, update the local support count attribute, else add a new node.
 		Then we will have all ordered path in the tree.
 		* For some reason, we may build a header table - all item in the header and link to a list which is a link list of the item in the tree.
-		It will help us to find the items quickly.
+		It will help us find the items quickly.
 	* Now we have the tree and the header table
 * FP-Growth
     * If an item is frequent, its prefix in one FP-Tree may be frequent too.
-	* So we scan from all item (from little to large) - each item is a base pattern and we get its all prefixs as conditional pattern in the tree.
+    * We scan from all item (from little to large) - each item is a base pattern, so we get its all prefixes as conditional pattern in the tree.
         * Each time we scan the item, we append it to current set (empty set at init) as a new frequency set, and save it - so we call the process as **_Tree Mine_**.
         * Then we use conditional pattern to build a new tree - FP conditional tree (we have min support!)
         * If the tree is not empty, go on scan and mine the frequency set. (**_It is a recursion_**)

 FP-Growth算法是用于发掘频繁项集的高效算法。